 1. Keep door shut whenever turned on.

 Dishes should be loaded separately to the basket before being placed in the dishwasher.
-Never load up with crockery whilst the door is open.
+Never load up with crockery while the door is open.

-2. Keep door open at the end of the day.
+2. Keep the door open at the end of the day.

 Wipe down the inside of the tank with a sanitiser and then a dry cloth to remove any damp or condensation.